Generalized recursive atom ordering and equivalence to CL-shellability: Background

 Kozlov proved in Theorem 3.8 of \cite{kozlov} that the order complex of any finite bounded poset $P$ admitting a CC-labeling is shellable, doing so by taking any linear extension of the lexicographic order on the label sequences for the maximal chains of $P$ as the shelling order for the corresponding facets of $\Delta (P)$.

 Kozlov noted in \cite{kozlov} that any finite bounded poset that is CL-shellable is also CC-shellable, leaving the proof to the reader.
-We include now a proof of this result as Proposition \ref{RAOimpliesCC}.
-Our proof below was inspired by the proof of Bj\"orner and Wachs that any recursive atom ordering induces a CL-labeling (using the sets $F_r(u)$ and $G_r(u)$ which we review in Definition \ref{F-u}).
-This proof is included because it introduces several important ideas that will be used in various ways in other proofs later in the paper.
+We include a proof of this result as Proposition \ref{RAOimpliesCC}.
+Our proof below closely follows parts of the proof of Bj\"orner and Wachs that any recursive atom ordering induces a CL-labeling (see Theorem 3.2 in \cite{bw}).
+This proof is included because it introduces several additional important ideas that will be used in various ways in other proofs later in the paper.

 \begin{prop} Any recursive atom ordering $a_1,\dots ,a_t$ of a finite bounded poset $P$ gives rise to a CC-labeling of $P$.
 Thus, any finite bounded poset that is CL-shellable is CC-shellable. \end{prop}